 Since its construction, Notre Dame Cathedral has played a central role in French cultural identity.
 In the wake of the tragic fire of 2019, questions of how to restore the fabric of this quintessential French monument are once more at the forefront.
 This all-too-prescient book, first published in French in 2013, takes a central place in the conversation.

-The Gothic cathedral par excellence, Notre Dame set the architectural bar in the competitive years of the third quarter of the twelfth century and dazzled the architects and aesthetes of the Enlightenment with its structural ingenuity.
+The Gothic cathedral par excellence, Notre Dame set the architectural bar in the competitive years of the twelfth century's third quarter and dazzled the Enlightenment's architects and aesthetes with its structural ingenuity.
 In the nineteenth century, the cathedral became the touchstone of a movement to restore medieval patrimony to its rightful place at the cultural heart of France: it was transformed into a colossal laboratory in which architects Jean-Baptiste Lassus and Eugène-Emmanuel Viollet-le-Duc anatomized structures, dismembered them, put them back, or built them anew--all the while documenting their work with scientific precision.

 Featuring 170 full-color illustrations and elegantly translated by Andrew Tallon and Lindsay Cook, Notre Dame Cathedral is an enlightening history of one of the world's most treasured architectural achievements.